-During Year 19, SMC remains committed to performing a variety of stormwater management activities across the County, these commitments are now specifically outlined in the SMPP template.
-SMC program is continually evolving, to better assist Lake County MS4s in meeting the requirements of the 2016-2021 MS4 Permit.
+During Year 20, SMC remains committed to performing a variety of stormwater management activities across the County, these commitments are now specifically outlined in the SMPP template.
+SMC program is continually evolving, to better assist Lake County MS4s in meeting the requirements of the most recent effective MS4 Permit.